GEO3114 : Local and Regional Development

-Assessed Essays I and II tests the students’ ability to explore subjects in-depth, demanding critical reading and writing skills and an ability to gather and synthesise material and to formulate a rigorous argument.
-Group presentation tests ability to engage and contribute seminar project, work collectively in a group and present their project to their peers in their seminar sessions.
+The assessed essay tests the students’ ability to explore subjects in-depth, demanding critical reading and writing skills and an ability to gather and synthesise material and to formulate a rigorous argument.
+Students will be able to demonstrate knowledge and critical examination of existing models of local and regional development alongside an application of relevant theory.

 The policy report tests student’s ability to engage with the workshops materials, demonstrating an advanced understanding of the instruments and policies of local and regional development in practice, and developing report writing and research skills, policy writing and critical analysis skills, useful in the transition to a future career.

 Past Exam Papers

 This is where you will be able to find all key information about modules on your programme of study.
 It will help you make an informed decision on the options available to you within your programme.

 You may have some queries about the modules available to you.
 Your school office will be able to signpost you to someone who will support you with any queries.

 The information contained within the Module Catalogue relates to the 2023 academic year.

 In accordance with University Terms and Conditions, the University makes all reasonable efforts to deliver the modules as described.

 Modules may be amended on an annual basis to take account of changing staff expertise, developments in the discipline, the requirements of external bodies and partners, and student feedback.
 Module information for the 2024/25 entry will be published here in early-April 2024.
 Queries about information in the Module Catalogue should in the first instance be addressed to your School Office.